“Down Neck” Review

 “Down Neck” is very much an episode about fathers and sons, tackling questions of what makes us who we are.
 At school, AJ continues to be a mischievous little rascal, stealing the church wine with his buddies before gym class.
 The young whippersnapper gets expelled, and the school psychiatrist proposes to Tony and Carmela that AJ may suffer from attention deficit disorder.

 Tony thinks ADD is more of a psychologists’ scam than an actual disease.
 What he’s really concerned about is keeping his son away from a future in the family business.
-AJ already seems to know the truth, it appears.
-This prompts Tony into thinking about his own childhood, when he first found out his dad was in the mafia.
+It appears that AJ already seems to know the truth, which prompts Tony into thinking about his own childhood, when he first found out his dad was in the mafia.

 Cue Jefferson Airplane’s “White Rabbit” and a flashback to the 1960s.
 This is where “Down Neck” finds its magic.
-We get to see a far younger Tony, just about AJ’s age, and I assume the scenes take place sometime around 1967, though they have the look and feel of 1957.
-The flashback sequences provide David Chase and the writers the opportunity to unapologetically bask in the show’s early influences, with the look and feel of something out of Goodfellas or A Bronx Tale.
+We get to see a far younger Tony, just about AJ’s age, and I assume the scenes take place sometime around 1967 (though they have the mise en scène of 1957).
+The flashback sequences provide David Chase and the writers the opportunity to languish in the show’s early influences, with the look and feel of something out of Goodfellas or A Bronx Tale.

 “I could stick this fork in your eye!” she screams at a young Tony.